blakeblackshear/frigate/docs/docs/frigate/installation.md

 **Advanced Settings:**

-you need to add the "FRIGATE_RTSP_PASSWORD" environment variable and set it to your preferred password under advanced settings the rest of the environment variables you can leave as default
+If you want to use the password template feature, you should add the "FRIGATE_RTSP_PASSWORD" environment variable and set it to your preferred password under advanced settings.
+The rest of the environment variables should be left as default for now.

 ![image](https://user-images.githubusercontent.com/4516296/232587163-0eb662d4-5e28-4914-852f-9db1ec4b9c3d.png)